Similar case studies Cultural centres

-Soweto Theatre in South Africa: aesthetic cladding solution with Caïman® steel sheets
+Soweto Theatre in South Africa: An aesthetic cladding solution with Caïman® steel sheets

-A state-of-the-art theatre for the community: The Soweto Theatre in South Africa stands out with its distinct shape and colour concept.
-It consists of 3 venues flanked by 2 double-curved wall-like buildings that presented a true engineering challenge.
-Apart from colourful ceramic tiles, the aesthetic cladding solution Caïman® by ArcelorMittal was used for the outer skin of parts of the façade.
+A state-of-the-art theatre for the community: The Soweto Theatre in Johannesburg, South Africa stands out with its distinct shape and colour concept.
+It consists of three venues flanked by two double-curved wall-like buildings that presented a true engineering challenge.
+Apart from colourful ceramic tiles, the aesthetic cladding solution Caïman® by ArcelorMittal was used for the outer skin of parts of the facades.

-The Soweto theatre does not look like a traditional theatre complex: it consists of 3 isolated theatre venues of different size and equipment.
-These so called "boxes" are different in colour with curved edges and can be identified from the outside.
+The Soweto Theatre does not look like a traditional theatre complex.
+It consists of three isolated theatre venues of varying sizes and equipment.
+These so called 'boxes' are different in colour with curved edges and can be identified from the outside.

-The 3 volumes are connected by a common foyer and flanked on two sides by "fortress walls", two multistorey buildings that contain service areas and provide a frame for the boxes, creating interior spaces comparable to streets.
-These buildings that act like walls protecting the 3 venues, are curved both horizontally and vertically and thus presented a real engineering challenge.
-Their parabolic shape arises from the function of the building: the theatre service installations on the upper floors require more space than the publically used ground floors.
+The three volumes are connected by a common foyer and flanked on two sides by 'fortress walls,' two multi-storey buildings that contain service areas and provide a frame for the boxes, creating interior spaces comparable to streets.
+These buildings that act like walls protecting the three venues are curved both horizontally and vertically and thus presented a real engineering challenge.
+Their parabolic shape arises from the function of the building - the theatre service installations on the upper floors require more space than the publically used ground floors.

 The public square in front of the building is covered by a tent-like canopy structure to provide shade and can also be used as an informal performance area.